 Theme Fonts

 Galaxie Blog has hundreds of pre-installed fonts.
 However, if you need to support a different font set, upload new fonts using the Font Interface.
-The font will be previewed in the dropdowns when selecting a font so that you can see what you're selecting.
+When selecting a font, it will be previewed in the dropdowns so that you can see what you're selecting.

 The following font choices are available in the theme interface: